 What is Relay for Life?

-Relay for Life first began in 1985, when Dr. Gordy Klatt walked more than 83 miles and raised $27,000 for the fight against cancer in Tacoma, Washington.
-Since 1985, Relay for Life has grown into a nationwide event raising nearly $5 billion in fundraising to save lives against cancer.
+Relay for Life first began in 1985, when Dr. Gordy Klatt walked more than 83 miles and raised $27,000 for cancer research in Tacoma, Washington.
+Since 1985, Relay for Life has grown into a nationwide event, taking place in 5,200 communities and 27 countries; raising nearly $5 billion for the fight against cancer.

-Florida State University will host its 14th annual Relay for Life event on April 21-22 at the Old IM Fields.
-The Relay for Life event will be a 13 hour event, and participants will continuously walk around a track through the night representing that CANCER NEVER SLEEPS!
+Florida State University will host its 15th annual Relay for Life event April 20 - 21 at the Old IM Fields.
+Relay for Life of FSU is a 13 hour event, in which participants continuously walk around a track through the night to represent that CANCER NEVER SLEEPS!

 The event begins at sunset and ends at sunrise the following morning.
 Participants stay the night to embody a cancer patient’s journey from diagnosis to remission.
 Sunset signifies a person being diagnosed with cancer.
 The darkness of night represents the fear a patient experiences after being diagnosed, and beginning treatment.
 The late hours of the night parallel the exhaustion, and waning spirit of a patient going through treatment.
 The sunrise symbolizes the end of struggle for the cancer patient, and the hope of a new day.